+Our approach has several limitations.
+First, we use an approximation to the decision problem in~\eqref{eq:maximization}.
+However, as discussed in \secname~\ref{sec:approximation}, the resulting parametric decision functions are simple, interpretable, and computationally attractive, as they restrict the design space to reasonable, easy-to-describe subsets.
+More complex parametric decision functions could also be explored, for example, the parametric decision function~\eqref{eq:procedure1w} could partition the $\alpha$ value based on a $\beta$ coefficient that in turn depends on the degree of correlation between effects on primary and auxiliary outcomes across subgroups, as indicated by the data.
+Second, frequentist control of false positives is guaranteed only asymptotically, so trial-specific simulations, such as those in \secname~\ref{sec:weighted_bonferroni}, remain important when designing a study.
+Finally, we have not systematically characterized the combinations of utility criteria and regulatory constraints under which auxiliary outcomes increase expected utility; instead, we provide illustrative examples where their use leads to higher expected utility.

-The proposed framework can be applied to several decision problems, including complex designs with a combination of interim decisions, multi-group, and multiple treatment arms.
-As an example, we can consider clinical studies that attempt to identify subgroups of patients in which the experimental treatment has positive effects.
-With many candidate partitions of the population, there is the risk of cherry-picking the most promising subgroups~\citep{guo:2021}.
-In this example, auxiliary and primary outcomes could be used to select and recommend subgroups for subsequent confirmatory trials.
-In particular, an interpretable utility function can mirror the number of patients who will benefit from the treatment after regulatory approval.
-Meanwhile, frequentist constraints can bound the probability that the phase III confirmatory study fails to demonstrate the efficacy of the experimental therapy.
-In summary, the approach combines auxiliary and primary outcomes to identify subgroups while controlling the risk of a subsequent phase III trial failure.
+The proposed framework can be applied to a range of decision problems, including complex designs with interim decisions, multiple groups, and multiple treatment arms.
+For example, in clinical studies that seek to identify patient subgroups with positive treatment effects, the large number of potential partitions raises concerns about cherry-picking~\citep{guo:2021}.
+In such settings, auxiliary and primary outcomes can be jointly used to select and recommend subgroups for subsequent confirmatory trials.
+An interpretable utility function can reflect the number of patients expected to benefit from treatment after regulatory approval, while frequentist constraints can bound the probability that a phase III confirmatory study fails to demonstrate efficacy.
+Thus, the framework leverages both auxiliary and primary outcomes to identify subgroups while controlling the risk of failure in a subsequent phase III trial.